 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.

-The school has a high-profile ‘Language of the Half Term’ that runs throughout the year, linking to languages spoken by our EAL pupils.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.

 Every class makes a visit each year to a place of worship linked to their RE topics.
 We celebrate other religions and faiths through music – singing songs from different festivals and in different languages.
-Our Candlelight Concert celebrates different festivals of light.

 At Holly Park we like to celebrate the traditions and customs of all of our pupils.
 We also celebrate British traditions and customs in quite a big way.

 Throughout a school day we encourage orderly systems of lining up and queuing – after break time, when waiting for their lunch.
 We also try to encourage a traditional family style way of eating at lunchtime with packed lunches and dinners sitting together and younger and older children sitting together chatting as they eat.
+The dining room is given more of a family feel with table cloths, plants, napkins and jugs of water to share.